 vi.
 Beware of tick-infested trails

 Beforehand information on some of the hiking trails where ticks are most prevalent is essential.
-In fact, the best way to find this out is to consult fellow hikers, hiking guides, park rangers among other sources.
+In fact, the best way to find this out is to consult fellow hikers, hiking guides, and park rangers among other sources.
 They will pinpoint the regions that you need to keep off or exercise optimal caution.

 vii.
 Avoid grass and thick bushes

 Apart from avoiding tick-infested spots, steer clear of grassy areas or spots thick under a bush.
 Contact with grass and bushes makes you more susceptible to tick bites.
 For the same reason, it is wise to walk in the center of paths and hiking trails.

 viii.
 Stop to check for ticks

 It is vital to conduct an inspection after hiking for a while in a tick-infested region.
 Do the same during the warm weather.
 By so doing, you are likely to curb tick bites.
 Actually, it is advisable to shower right after exploring the outdoors.
 This way, you may catch a biting tick hence avoid Lyme disease or any other ailment associated with these parasites.

 ix.
 Remove ticks